George Kissell

-George Marshall Kissell (September 9, 1920 – October 7, 2008) was an American baseball minor league player, manager, coach, scout, and instructor, as well as a Major League coach, for the St. Louis Cardinals organization, and a key in establishing "the Cardinal Way".
+George Marshall Kissell (September 9, 1920 – October 7, 2008) was an American professional baseball minor league player, manager, coach, scout, and instructor, as well as a Major League coach, for the St. Louis Cardinals organization, and a key in establishing "the Cardinal Way".
 Although his seven decade career was spent with the Cardinals, he had a much broader impact on baseball.
-He mentored hall of fame managers Earl Weaver, Sparky Anderson, Joe Torre and Tony La Russa, and thousands of players over the years.
+He mentored hall of fame managers Earl Weaver, Sparky Anderson, Joe Torre, and Tony La Russa, and thousands of players over the years.

 Kissel was inducted into the St. Louis Cardinals Hall of Fame in 2015.

 Early life

 Kissell was born on September 9, 1920, in Evans Mills, New York, and grew up in the Watertown, New York area, on a dairy farm.
 He graduated from Evans Mills High School and attended Ithaca College (1938-42), where he earned both Bachelor's and Master's degrees in history and physical education.
 His senior thesis paper was on how to play and teach baseball.
 As a baseball player at Ithaca, he had a .323 batting average his senior year.

 At Ithaca, he started on the baseball and soccer teams from 1940–42.
 After graduating, and playing minor league baseball in 1941-42, Kissell served in the U.S. Navy during World War II.
 He was inducted into the Ithaca College Athletic Hall of Fame in 1970.